 Use the SBA website to find your nearest Small Business Development Center.
 These centers provide small businesses with more than just lending help, but it’s often a great first step toward finding the right lender.

-By meeting with an SBA representative, you can take the first step toward getting funding.
-While you're at the center, take advantage of some of the agency's other services, which include:
+By meeting with an SBA representative, you can take the first step in getting funding.
+While you’re at the center, take advantage of some of the agency’s other services:

 - Business plan development

 - Manufacturing assistance

 - Exporting and importing support

 - Market research help

 Every state has multiple development centers.
 You can find one and take advantage of its services here.

 Sometimes you may not be able to work with a local bank or make it to your nearest Small Business Development Center.
 If that’s the case, the SBA still has you covered.

 The SBA provides an online tool called Lender Match that processes your claim and matches you with several SBA-approved partners.
 You can find a match in as little as two days and start the funding process immediately afterward.